 What kind of idiot wakes up early on a Sunday morning to go to a museum?
 This idiot, why thank you.
-My motivation wasn’t to head to any old museum, I was off to the Petersen Automotive Museum– Los Angeles’ answer to an automotive temple of worship.
-For the past few years, the Pete has been hosting a series of themed cruise ins, which attract cars from all over.
-Not all of them appeal to me, for I get plenty of car candy at my local meet ups.
+My motivation wasn’t to visit any old museum; I was off to the Petersen Automotive Museum —Los Angeles’s answer to an automotive temple of worship.
+For the past few years, Pete has been hosting a series of themed cruise-ins, which attract cars from all over.
+Not all of them appeal to me, for I get plenty of car candy at my local meet-ups.
 But the lowrider scene is different.
 See, although you may find this shocking, this white, suburban mother of two doesn’t always get a chance to mix and mingle with the people that populate the lowrider scene.
 So I embraced this meet up with the vigor that only a culturally deprived WASP could, I arrived with bells on.
 And the event did not disappoint:

-The cars rode low, but where they got really cool was the detail work:
+The cars rode low, but where they got cool was the detail work:

-Many forget that the art of the lowrider does not end outside of the car.
+Many forget that the art of the lowrider extends beyond the car.
 Interiors are key–now that’s some purple tufting, people.
 Some would even say it’s “Sweet!”

 Orange you glad I showed you this one?
 Here’s one more: